RyHensel/dead-reckoning/README.md

 **On choosing a destination.** If you put the backup folder inside a project folder, the tool warns you once and then excludes it from scanning so it still works.
-But a backup on the same share as the original only protects you from file corruption, not from losing the share.
+But a backup on the same folder as the original only protects you from file corruption, not from any data loss of that folder.
 Consider periodically copying a zip to a different drive.

-**On choosing a source.** Point it at the folders holding live projects rather than at a broad root.
-A narrower source means faster scans and a dashboard you can actually read.

 ---